indieweb/wordpress-micropub/readme.txt

 * Split plugin into files by functionality
 * Change authorization to integrate with WordPress mechanisms for login
 * Reject where the URL cannot be matched with a user account
+* Rewrite using REST API
 * Use `indieauth_scopes` and `indieauth_response` originally added for IndieAuth integration to be used by built in auth as well
 * Improve handling of access tokens in headers to cover additional cases
+* Add Media Endpoint
+* Improve error handling
+* Ensure compliance with Micropub spec
+* Update composer dependencies and include PHPUnit as a development dependency

 = 1.4.3 (2018-05-27) =
 * Change scopes to filter